mtrebi/Raytracer/README.md

 ![Image with regular samplingh with 256 samples](https://github.com/mtrebi/Raytracer/blob/master/images/final-256-sampling.bmp "Image with regular samplingh with 256 samples]")

 ## Future work
-* Real time raytracing
+* Real time raytracing (GPU)
 * Shadows and penumbra (using light sampling)
-* Ambient Occlusion for a better GI
-* Path Tracing with multiples bounces and  Russian Roulette (Montecarlo technique)
 * Depth of field
 * Caustics
-* GPU Implementation
+* Path Tracing with multiples bounces and  Russian Roulette (Montecarlo technique)

 ## References
 I've looked on many websites to help me understand the basics of ray tracing but, I'll only reference the most important two: